Skip to main content

-Joshua Graff Zivin holds the CGT Endowed Chair in Technology Policy at UC San Diego, with faculty positions in the School of Global Policy and Strategy and the Department of Economics.
+Joshua Graff Zivin holds the CGT Endowed Chair in Technology Policy at UC San Diego, with faculty positions in the School of Global Policy and Strategy (GPS) and the Department of Economics.
 He directs the GPS Peter F. Cowhey Center on Global Transformation and is a research associate at the National Bureau of Economic Research.
 Graff Zivin received the 2025 Academic Senate Distinguished Research Award from UC San Diego’s Academic Senate and was also honored with the highest distinction, AERE Fellow, by the Association of Environmental and Resource Economists.
-From 2020-25, he served as the Chief Operating Officer for Amplisal, a firm he co-founded that specialized in remote and hybrid workforce management.
+From 2020-2025, he served as the Chief Operating Officer for Amplisal, a firm he co-founded that specialized in remote and hybrid workforce management.

-Graff Zivin received both his Ph.D. and M.S. from UC Berkeley and a B.A. from Rutgers University.
+Professor Graff Zivin received both his Ph.D. and M.S. from UC Berkeley and a B.A. from Rutgers University.
 Prior to joining UC San Diego in 2008, he spent 11 years on the faculty at Columbia University, where he served as professor of economics in the Mailman School of Public Health and the School of International and Public Affairs and directed the Ph.D.
 Program in Sustainable Development.
 From 2004-05, Graff Zivin served as Senior Economist for Health and the Environment on the White House Council of Economic Advisers.

 Education and CV